YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 gulp.task('default', ['connect', 'build', 'watch']);
 ```

-The `gulpfile.js` sets up tasks that will compile our Elm code, copy necessary assets to a `/dist` folder when they are saved, and run a local server where we can view our application in a browser.
+The `gulpfile.js` sets up the tasks that will compile our Elm code, copy files to a `/dist` folder when they are saved, and run a local server where we can view our application in a browser.
 We will primarily be using the default `gulp` task during development of our application.

 Our development files should be located in a `/src` folder.
 Please create the `/dist` and `/src` folders at the root of the project.
 If all steps have been followed so far, our file structure should look like this: